Record loss and debt: EDF in a financial abyss despite the return of customers

 This is one of the heaviest losses in recent history in France, behind France Telecom (20.7 billion) and Vivendi Universal (23.3 billion) twenty years ago.

-With the general surge in electricity prices, EDF saw many French customers return, but could not produce enough with its power plants: the group had to buy electricity at high prices on the markets.
+With the general surge in electricity prices, EDF saw many French customers return, but might not produce enough with its power plants: the group had to buy electricity at high prices on the markets.

 “Despite a strong increase in turnover supported by electricity and gas prices, EBITDA (gross operating margin) is strongly penalized by the drop in nuclear production as well as the exceptional regulatory measures put in place. in France for 2022, in difficult market conditions”commented on Friday for a few journalists the CEO Luc Rémont, arrived last fall with heavy challenges for the company.